seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 sudo mnemonas-public-setup --proxy caddy nas.example.com admin@example.com
 ```

 The systemd installer installs `scripts/setup-reverse-proxy.sh` as `mnemonas-public-setup`.
 The script sets `server.host = "127.0.0.1"`, `trusted_proxy_hops = 1`, configures Caddy or Nginx, adjusts local UFW rules, and runs basic checks.
+When adjusting UFW, it removes broad allow rules for `8080/9090/9091` or custom backend ports before writing deny rules.
 Cloud-provider security groups still need manual confirmation: expose only `80/443`, not `8080/9090/9091` or any custom backend ports.

-The helper rejects config paths where the existing file or parent directory is a symlink, matching the `nasd` config-file safety checks.
+The script lowercases the domain and removes a single FQDN trailing dot.
+The normalized value is used in the Caddy/Nginx configuration, certificate request, WebDAV URL, and verification commands.

+The helper requires `--config` to be an absolute path without whitespace, control characters, parent-directory segments, or symlink components, matching the `nasd` config-file safety checks.
+Configuration updates, the follow-up `mnemonas-doctor --public-domain` diagnostics, and WebDAV URL resolution use the same configuration path.

+The completion summary reads `webdav.prefix` from the configuration and prints the matching public WebDAV URL.
+If no prefix is configured, it uses the default `/dav`.
+An explicitly empty prefix, root prefix, or prefix under the reserved `/api`, `/s`, or `/health` route namespaces is invalid because it overlaps the Web UI/API routes.
+The prefix is normalized with the same URL-path rules as the server, including trimming surrounding whitespace, folding repeated slashes, and resolving `.` and `..` path segments.
+When a deployment uses a custom WebDAV prefix, replace `/dav` in the verification commands with that prefix.

+When `--skip-mnemonas-config` or `--no-firewall` is used, the completion summary marks the corresponding item as skipped and lists the manual settings to verify.

 When overriding the default backend host with `MNEMONAS_UPSTREAM_HOST`, use only a hostname, IPv4 address, or IPv6 literal.
 Do not include a scheme, path, or port.
 IPv6 may be written as `::1` or `[::1]`.